niklas-may/sanity-generator/README.md

 Sanity Generator aims to simplify the process of defining schemas and queries when working with [Sanity](https://www.sanity.io/) CMS.

-It is based on the assumption that a given document schema shape, is not that different from it's corresponding query shape.
-Moreover it assumes that if you need to reshape a specific field type, you probably would like to do this on all occurences of that type through out all queries.
+It is based on the assumption that a given document schema shape, is not that different from its corresponding query shape.
+Moreover, it assumes that if you need to reshape a specific field type, you probably would like to do this on all occurrences of that type throughout all queries.

-Certainly, this can be done with simple exporting, importing and composing of template literals.
-But this is quite repetitivie, and error prone.
-Sanity Generator is a CLI tool that aims to automate this while still providing all flexiblities of GROQ.
+Certainly, this can be done with simple exporting, importing, and composing of template literals.
+But this is quite repetitive and error-prone.
+Sanity Generator is a CLI tool that aims to automate this while still providing all the flexiblities of GROQ.

 **Disclaimer: This is still Beta.
 Use with caution**